ollien/cs-539-stackoverflow-helpfulness/cs539-project-site/content/approaches.md

 The stacking layer originally used logistic regression, but using an SVC, (Support Vector Classifier) instead was found to give higher accuracy.

 Accuracy: ~89% with a SVC stacking layer, ~86% with a Logistic Regression stacking layer.

+***

+## Low-Performing Approaches ##

+***

+##### Concatenating metadata features with GRU results #####

+One of the attempted approaches that had low performance was one where the result from the GRU layer were concatenated with the metadata features and sent through multiple fully connected layers.
+We tried tuning the hyperparameters and changing the number of layers in the model but were not able to improve the accuracy significantly.
+If we had more time, we could have created more features from metadata to try to improve the performance of this approach.

+Accuracy: ~45%

+***

+##### Custom Word2Vec architecture #####

+A Word2vec model was trained using the text from the bodies of the posts.
+The word embeddings from this model were used to train a recurrent neural network.
+We suspect that this model had low performance because there was a relatively small set of data used to build the Word2vec dictionary.
+We could improve this by either training the model with more posts or using a pre-trained dictionary that contains more words.

+Accuracy: ~35%